-- 1. Copies of this plan will be given to all current and future permanent employees at their initial orientation session. - 2.
-A copy of the plan will be posted in the agency's Human Resources information cubicle and copies will be available from the MHESO Human Resources and Agency Services Division.
-The Plan will also be available as part of the MHESO Employee Manual, which is located on the agency network drive. - 3.
+- 1. Copies of this plan will be given to current agency staff at an agency staff meeting, with future employees receiving copies at their agency employment orientation sessions. - 2.
+A copy of the plan will be posted in the agency's Human Resources information cubicle and copies will be available from the MHESO Human Resources staff.
+The Plan will also be available as part of the MHESO intranet. - 3.
 All managers and supervisors will be responsible for assisting in the communication of the policy and spirit of the Plan to employees under their supervision. - 4.
-All position announcements will contain material identifying the agency as an equal opportunity employer committed to affirmative action. - 5.
-The agency's commitment will be communicated in reports, employee orientation materials, and agency policy manuals, the job postings, and other such notices. - 6.
+All position announcements will contain material identifying the agency as an equal opportunity employer committed to affirmative action and workplace diversity.

+- 5. The agency's commitment will be communicated in reports, employee orientation materials, and agency policy manuals, the job postings, and other such notices. - 6.
 Revisions/updates to the Plan will be provided to all employees.